 CAA has been proposed as a potential driver of ARIA formation, supported by shared risk factors between CAA and ARIA including APOE ε4 allele status and number of microbleeds as well as similarities between ARIA and CAA-related inflammation.
 Additionally, prior neuropathology findings have suggested increased CAA in iAD cases as well as increased concentric vessel wall splitting (i.e. lumen within a lumen appearance) detected in the frontal, temporal, and parietal lobes.5,31 We did not observe similar differences in our study between iAD and cAD cases.
-As we included brain slabs from the occipital lobe, in which more severe CAA is typically observed, we suspect that any relative increase in CAA in the iAD cases may not have been detectable because of the higher baseline CAA severity in cAD cases in these occipital areas.
+As we included brain slices from the occipital lobe, in which more severe CAA is typically observed, we suspect that any relative increase in CAA in the iAD cases may not have been detectable because of the higher baseline CAA severity in cAD cases in these occipital areas.

-Our ‘positive control’ (iAD case #1) had symptomatic ARIA during life after receiving active Aβ immunization.23 In vivo T2*-weighted imaging was not available for this patient, which precluded us from verifying the presence of cortical superficial siderosis post-vaccination.
+Our ‘positive control’ (iAD case #1) had symptomatic ARIA-E during life after receiving active Aβ immunization, confirmed by in vivo T2-weighted imaging.23 In vivo T2*-weighted imaging was not available for this patient, which precluded us from verifying the presence of cortical superficial siderosis or other types of ARIA-H post-vaccination.
 An extensive neuropathological study of this case was previously published, demonstrating regions with likely Aβ plaque removal with relative persistence of CAA as well as T-lymphocyte meningoencephalitis.23 Of note, this was the only case in this cohort observed to have fulminant meningoencephalitis at autopsy.25 This case had the shortest interval between first immunization and death, possibly reflecting the severity of the adverse event.
 However, whereas other cases who received active immunization did not have any evidence of active meningoencephalitis at autopsy, neuropathological examination did provide evidence for Aβ plaque removal and increased CAA.17,25

-Our findings extend this literature by adding the first direct histopathological investigation of MRI-observed ARIA.
-We should note that we only observed possible ARIA-H, and therefore our findings may not generalize to other types of ARIA observed in immunotherapy trials during life.
+Our findings extend this literature by adding the first direct histopathological investigation of hemorrhagic lesions in the context of Aβ immunotherapy.
+Without available in vivo MRI scans to verify whether these lesions indeed met criteria for ARIA-H during life, our findings may not be generalizable.
 The MRI characteristics were suggestive of cortical superficial siderosis as frequently observed in cases with severe CAA and one of the subtypes of ARIA in Aβ immunotherapy trials.
 Cortical superficial siderosis in CAA patients represents the chronic phase of convexity subarachnoid hemorrhage and increases the risk of future hemorrhagic stroke.10 Our histopathological findings are in line with previous observations in CAA autopsy cases with documented cortical superficial siderosis during life and are indicative of bleeding from the leptomeningeal blood vessels in the context of severe CAA.11 Notably, we previously reported increased leptomeningeal (but not cortical) CAA severity and concentric splitting of the walls (i.e. lumen within a lumen appearance) of leptomeningeal vessels in areas with siderosis on histopathology11, resembling our observations in iAD cases.
 Moreover, siderosis was associated with increased numbers of cortical microinfarcts, thought to be the result of secondary injury after leptomeningeal bleeding, which is in line with our findings in iAD case #1.